Dungeons & Dragons: Open Game License, other licenses and Creative Commons

-With the release of the 4th Edition, Wizards of the Coast introduced its Game System License, which represented a significant restriction compared to the very open policies embodied by the OGL.
+With the release of the 4th Edition in 2008, Wizards of the Coast introduced its Game System License, which represented a significant restriction compared to the very open policies embodied by the OGL.
 In part as a response to this, some publishers (such as Paizo Publishing with its Pathfinder Roleplaying Game) who previously produced materials in support of the D&D product line, decided to continue supporting the 3rd Edition rules, thereby competing directly with Wizards of the Coast.
 Others, such as Kenzer & Company, returned to the practice of publishing unlicensed supplements and arguing that copyright law does not allow Wizards of the Coast to restrict third-party usage.
+Appelcline commented that the "d20 community had been badly damaged following the d20 crash of 2003" and "Wizards so badly mishandled both the construction and the release of their new license that they all but killed it", noting that "by 2010, there were probably more books being produced under Paizo's Pathfinder license than under Wizards of the Coast's GSL license".

-During the 2000s, there has been a trend towards reviving and recreating older editions of D&D, known as the Old School Revival.
-This, in turn, inspired the creation of "retro-clones", games that more closely recreate the original rule sets, using material placed under the OGL along with non-copyrightable mechanical aspects of the older rules to create a new presentation of the games.
+The 2014 release of 5th Edition featured official sourcebooks designed with other publishers: the Tyranny of Dragons (2014) books were by Kobold Press, Princes of the Apocalypse (2015) by Sasquatch Game Studios, and both Out of the Abyss (2015) and Sword Coast Adventurer's Guide (2015) by Green Ronin Publishing.
+At Gen Con 2026, Wizards of the Coast announced licensed partners to officially expand D&D settings with new sourcebooks – Ghostfire Gaming will develop Ravenloft, Visionary Productions and Design will develop Eberron, and Kobold Press will develop the Forgotten Realms.